 Sometimes converts/reverts comes across, or initiates into one or another of these sectarianized versions of Islam, and do not even realize what hit them until much later (sometimes years) when they try to raise their children on the sect’s sub-ideology or on veneration of the sect’s founder or leader, or until they go and try to integrate with another group of Muslims and then they discover that one group hates, or is in opposition to the other.
 This can be a pretty mind wrenching, faith shaking discovery for someone who just recently entered into the religion of Islam.

 When people convert to Islam, they are excited about being Muslim and are ready to do whatever it takes (at least in the beginning) to be a true Muslim.
 This is generally a good thing, but it also makes them vulnerable to the culture of Muslim sectarianism.
 Convert Muslims come into the religion without belonging to, or yearning to belong to any particular sect; they come in on pure tawheed (monotheism) without sectarian alignment and simply want to belong to, and be with the Muslims.
-This trusting disposition can make them natural marks for sectarianists and easy targets of post conversion proselytizing.
+This trusting disposition makes the Muslim convert a natural mark for sectarianists and easy targets of post conversion proselytizing.
 Many if not most new converts to islam are very naïve to the nuances of Muslim sectarianism and in-fighting.
 It’s like; okay, now that you are a Muslim, what kind of Islam do you want?

 Even worse, some people are presented with the notion that they really aren’t a true Muslim until they join this or that sect, or initiate into this or that group or tariqa, or follow this or that sheikh.
 People are in essence, taking two shahadas; the shahaadah of Islam, and then, the shahaadah of the sectarian group.
 Granted, there are many people who are part of a group or sect, but are not hardcore sectarianists.
 However, make no mistake about it; within every major sect of islam in America, there are hardcore ideologues who police the beliefs of its members.